Boost Your Business with eCards

 • Positive reputation: When customers or clients see how your company treats its employees, you’ll gain a positive reputation in the community.
 Plus, an employee’s positive attitude about their job will translate into helpful customer service and efficient work, which will draw a bigger crowd.

-Although you may understand the importance of recognition awards, it can be tricky to implement them as a regular part of your recognition program.
+Although you may understand the importance of recognition awards, it can be tricky to implement them as a regular part of your recognition efforts.
 Over-awarding can cause awards to lose their exclusivity.
 However, you should also avoid under-awarding, which risks making your employees feel undervalued.

-Employee of the month
+Employee of the Month/Quarter/Year

-Create an employee of the month program to highlight an employee each month.
-Use the program to appreciate each employee for their unique contributions, rather than hold everyone to the same standard.
+Use the program to appreciate each employee for their unique contributions rather than hold everyone to the same standard.
 Make sure to include specific qualifications and boundaries for the program to ensure fairness and appreciation for everyone.

 For example, you might implement a rule where the same employee is not allowed to be awarded twice within a certain time period.
 This provides more employees the opportunity to earn the award.
-You can also establish a standard for receiving the award, such as meeting a work-related goal or receiving customer recommendation.
+You can also establish a standard for receiving the award, such as meeting a work-related goal or receiving a customer recommendation.

 Every role in the company has opportunities to go above and beyond.
 To truly make your employees feel recognized, call out their specific contributions and how they went beyond their basic job requirements.